fwilleke80/pkg_pungaanalytics/README.md

 `item_type` plus a stable `item_id` and preferably `item_title`.
 Events without item data are still counted, but their ranking row is shown as an unknown item.

+The history icon beside a ranking row opens an exact daily breakdown for that same item identity and selected reporting range.
+The table combines retained raw events with permanent daily item reports, so its total matches the ranking count even after raw-event archival.

 Changing presentation switches does not delete statistics.
 Disabling **Record this event** stops new matching events while preserving existing raw and archived counts.
 Removing a definition removes its dedicated metrics,